 Brendon Energy has set up a series of Community Funds that feed back profits from green energy generation into the local area.
 For some of the smaller installations the community funds go back to the host organisation for distribution.
 This is the case for the village halls at Churchinford, Brompton Regis, Taunton Quaker Meeting House and Wellington Bowls Club.

-The community funds set up so far that are separate from the host building are:
+The community funds set up so far that are separate from the host buildings are:

 - 10 Parishes Community Fund (supported by the 2 installations in Wiveliscombe)